espocrm/documentation/docs/development/metadata/client-defs.md

 ## relationshipPanels

 Parameters to be applied for specific relationship panels.
+Some parameters are also applied for link, link-multiple fields, e.g. *selectPrimaryFilterName*, *selectBoolFilterList*, *selectHandler*.

 Example: